-In these lessons, we will learn word problems that involve mixed operations.
+In these lessons, we will learn to solve math word problems that involve mixed operations.

 Here are some examples of mixed operations word problems.
 These problems are slightly more challenging, but they also illustrate how helpful the block diagrams can be.
-The block diagrams are used to help solve word problems that would usually require algebra.
+The block diagrams or tape diagrams (Common Core) can be used to help solve word problems that would usually require algebra.

 Two bowls and three plates cost $1421.
 The cost of the plate is half the cost of the bowl.
 What is the cost of the bowl?